 An Excellent Test-Script Template

 Writing a test-script yourself can be quite time-consuming.
 Now you know what you should include in your test-script it should be a piece of cake!
 Want some help?
-Download our test-script template below.
+Save a copy to your google drive.